suhankins/itransition_task4/README.md

 # itransition task 4

 ## How to build
-1. Enter client folder
+1. npm install
-2. Run "npm run build"
+2. npm run build

-3. Copy dist folder to api folder
-4. Enter api folder
-5. Run "npm run dev"
+## How to run
+npm start

 ## Expected values in .env file
 - SESSIONSECRET

+- CONNECTION_STRING
+or
 - PGUSER
 - PGPASSWORD
 - PGPORT